omarjomai/hijri-gregorian-date-picker/README.md

 # React Hijri Gregorian DatePicker
 A simple and reusble react component for Both hijiri and gregorian date picker.

-# If you want a `standalone` web component take a look at [hijri-gregorian-date-picker](https://github.com/omarjomai/hijri-gregorian-date-picker)

 # Installation
 The package can be installed using npm, this package requires you to install *moment-hijri*, *react-popper*, *react-onclickoutside* and *styled_components*